YALE UNIVERSITY DEPARTMENT OF PSYCHOLOGY

 PSYC 775a&b, Research Topics in Animal Cognition.
 Laurie Santos

 Investigation of various topics in animal cognition, including: what nonhuman primates know about tools and foods; how nonhuman primates represent objects and number; whether nonhuman primates possess a theory of mind.
 (Permission of instructor is required).

 PSYC 777a&b/WGSS767, Research Topics in Gender and Psychology, Marianne LaFrance

 The “Gender Lab” will meet weekly to consider research being done in the department that bears on some gender-related issue.

-778a&b, Research Topics in Clinical and Affective Neuroscience, Hedy Kober
+PSYC 778a&b, Research Topics in Clinical & Affective Neuropsychology, Hedy Kober

 PRACTICA (only open to CLINICAL STUDENTS)